UK Safari Home Page

 The larvae are a deep purple-red along the back with a more orange colour along the sides and below.
 The head is black and there are a few fine white hairs along the whole body.

-Goat moths get their name from the strong goat-like smell they emit during the larval stage.
+Goat Moths get their name from the strong goat-like smell they emit during the larval stage.

 Sightings